Organisation DetailsView Website

 Diversity at Allen & Overy:

-A&Out- A&Out is our global network both for staff that identify as LGBT+ and staff that want to support and promote the equality of their LGBT+ colleagues (our allies).
-Globally A&Out has over 100 LGBT+ members and over 700 allies.
-The purpose of A&Out is to encourage diversity and to offer support and networking opportunities to A&O staff.
+A&Out is our global network both for staff that identify as LGBT+ and staff that want to support and promote the equality of their LGBT+ colleagues (our allies).
+Globally, A&Out has over 100 LGBT+ members and over 700 allies.
+The purpose of A&Out is to raise awareness and to offer support and networking opportunities to A&O staff.
 The network also focuses on contributing to the business of the firm by developing new client relationships within the LGBT+ community and strengthening existing ones.
 A&Out members participate in networking events with clients and other law firms and regularly host their own events.

 Firm Quote On Diversity:

 At A&O, Diversity and Inclusion is at the very heart of our firm and our graduate recruitment strategy.
 Our aims are to attract, recruit and retain the best and most diverse talent and to foster an inclusive environment that encourages our people to feel comfortable and confident being themselves in the workplace.
 This means we value everyone and make the most of what each of us bring.

 We are proud of the progress we are making, particularly in graduate recruitment.
 We have come a long way since 2016, when we implemented a contextual recruitment function into our ATS which revolutionised our recruitment selection by allowing us to review applicants through an inclusive lens.
 In the last few years we have launched a range of new programmes: A&O Accelerate – a programme for year 13 students from lower socioeconomic backgrounds, our inclusivity series which now represents all 5 strands of our diversity strategy and brings together our networks and students, as well as the Black Aspiring.
 Solicitors Scheme which we joined in 2020.
 Each year we continue to challenge ourselves and see how we can best connect with diverse student groups.